ronanduddy/omnium/README.md

 ## Development

-After checking out the repo, run `make run file=hello.om` to run the example program.
+After checking out the repo, run `make run filename=hello.om` to run the example program.
 Then, run `make test` to run all the tests or `make guard` to use guard for testing.
 You can also run `make irb` for an interactive prompt that will allow you to experiment.

 ## Contributing